-During the 24 months immediately following the outbreak of the corona pandemic, housing prices in Sweden rose by an average of 24 per cent, with the increase being greater for houses than for flats.
-However, in the light of the rapid rise in interest rates since spring 2022, housing prices have fallen back by an average of 16 per cent; again more for houses than on flats.
-The rapid increases and decreases in housing prices have brought uncertainty for those who buy and sell their homes, but, has not resulted in a greater number of homeowners with a home that is worth less than the size of their mortgage, and although housing prices are expected to fall a little further in 2023, it is not expected that this will change in the future.
-However, in the coming years homeowners with large mortgages will have higher mortgage payments compared to corresponding homeowners over the past 15 years, mostly due to increased rates.
-With regard to new homes, the construction rate of new multi-family dwellings has been relatively high for some years now, which is why the demand in that particular market segment may not be strong enough and could be subject to a decline, which could have a negative impact on the housing market.
-In fact, rising mortgage rates, in combination with falling prices on the secondary housing market, dampened the demand rapidly in autumn 2022, with the result that the supply of newly produced housing has been greater than the actual demand (i.e. willingness to pay).
-Examples of such reduced demands include longer advertisement times and fewer sales.
-At present, these indications suggest a marked decline in housing construction in 2023.
-The construction industry is characterised by large economic fluctuations and there are currently no signs that this downturn would differ markedly from previous major economic downturns.
-Nonetheless, there is a risk that the Swedish housing market could decline for a longer period, for example as a result of significantly slower population growth.
-If the Swedish housing market were to face a prolonged decline, and demand for new loans, as a consequence, were to significantly decrease, this would negatively affect demand for SBAB's loan offerings, thereby adversely affecting its and/or the Issuer's business, results of operations and margins.
+During the 24 months immediately following the outbreak of the coronavirus pandemic, housing prices in Sweden rose by an average of 25 per cent, with the increase being greater for houses than for flats.
+However, in light of the rapid rise in interest rates since spring 2022, housing prices have fallen by an average of 13 per cent: the decrease being greater for houses than for flats.
+The rapid increases and decreases in housing prices have brought uncertainty for those who buy and sell their homes, but, have not resulted in a greater number of homeowners with a home that is worth less than the size of their mortgage and, although housing prices could fall a little further in 2024, it is not expected that this will change in the future.
+However, in the coming years homeowners with large mortgages will have higher mortgage payments compared to corresponding homeowners over the past 15 years, mostly due to increased interest rates.
+With regard to new homes, the construction rate of new multi-family dwellings has been relatively high for some years now, which is one explanation as to why the demand in that particular market segment may not be strong enough and could be subject to a decline, which could have a negative impact on the housing market.
+In addition, rising mortgage rates, in combination with falling prices in the secondary housing market, dampened demand rapidly in autumn 2022, with the result that the supply of newly produced housing has been greater than the actual demand (i.e. willingness to pay).
+Examples of such reduced relative demand include longer advertisement times and fewer sales.
+At present, a marked decline in housing construction in 2023, and thus far in 2024, has resulted in a better balance in the new production market.
+The housing construction industry is characterised by large economic fluctuations and there are currently no signs that this downturn would differ markedly from previous major economic downturns.
+Nonetheless, there is a risk that the Swedish housing market could be weak for a longer period, for example, as a result of significantly slower population growth.
+If the Swedish housing market were to face a protracted slump, and demand for new loans, as a consequence, were to significantly decrease, this would negatively affect demand for SBAB's loan offerings, thereby adversely affecting its and/or the Issuer's business, results of operations and margins.

-Moreover, house prices may be negatively affected by, for example, changes in regulations affecting the Swedish mortgage market directly or indirectly or by a quick rise in interest rates or unemployment levels.
-Legal requirements, such as changes to the amortisation requirements or changes to the level of mortgage ceiling, may affect housing prices, in particular in urban areas where the market value is higher and more sensitive to such regulations, which in turn could affect mortgage lending growth.
-Furthermore, rapid and forceful tightening of monetary policy is expected to have a negative impact on housing price developments.
+Moreover, house prices may be negatively affected by, for example, changes in regulations affecting the Swedish mortgage market directly or indirectly or by a significant rise in interest rates or unemployment levels.
+Legal requirements, such as changes to the amortisation requirements or changes to the level of the mortgage ceiling, may also affect housing prices, in particular in urban areas where the market value is higher and more sensitive to such regulations, which in turn could affect mortgage lending growth.
+Furthermore, a tightened monetary policy is expected to have a negative impact on housing prices in the short term.
 More restrictive regulations or tightening of monetary policies that hold back house price development would further accentuate the risk of decreased demand for new loans in general, including loans that could be originated by SBAB and in turn acquired by the Issuer.